 PCA Dining Program

-We are proud to announce a new partnership with SAGE Dining, the premier school dining provider.
+PCA is proud to partner with SAGE Dining, the premier school dining provider.
 SAGE uses organic and locally sourced produce whenever possible to support sustainable practices and feels strongly about fostering community at PCA through healthy dining.

 PCA and SAGE Dining are working to craft a comprehensive program with student safety and satisfaction in mind.
 Daily offerings will satisfy most dietary needs, including nut-free and gluten-free, and students will have the opportunity to create a meal tailored to them.
 There are procedures in place to alert parents and students of potential allergens and an executive chef assists in the preparation of food, assuring recipes are followed according to directions with no added ingredients.

 - What is "community-inclusive dining"?

 - How much will the Dining Fee be for my student?

 - Is there any kind of financial assistance with the new lunch program?

 - What about allergies?